German fashion

-Germany plays an important role in the fashion industry, along with France, the United Kingdom, the United States, Italy, Spain, and Japan.
 German fashion is known for unconventional young designers and manufacturers of sports and outdoor clothing, ready-to-wear and custom-made creations.

 Berlin, the country's capital city, is also a fashion capital of the world and the home of Berlin Fashion Week, the country's main event where young and creative German fashion designers showcase unique creations.
 Other important cities to the German fashion landscape are Munich, Hamburg and Cologne.
 Smaller places such as Herford, Metzingen, Herzogenaurach, Schorndorf, Chemnitz, Albstadt and Detmold are also important design and production hubs of the German fashion industry.